unplugged/unplugged-controls/README.md

 If required then further work can be undertaken to make the custom controls work in Firefox and Internet Explorer, however the templates which we are developing already have a (sometimes basic) web interface already defined.
 Our suggestion is that this project be aimed entirely at Webkit based browsers (i.e. the mobile browsers plus Safari and Chrome on the desktop).

+You can see a demonstration of the custom controls at [unp.londc.com](http://unp.londc.com/ "unp.londc.com").

 ## Deliverables

 ### Header Custom Control
 * Grey / Black gradient as per existing Unplugged templates
 * Unplugged Logo in top left corner for tablets in landscape mode
 * Home button in top right
 * Search box in top right for tablet devices
 * Search button in top right for phones
-* The developer will specify the type of search being executed (a database search or a local search).
+* The developer will specify the type of search being executed (a database search or a local search or no search at all).
-* If the search is against the database, the developer will specify the name of the XPage which the user will be taken to to display search results
+* If the search is against the database, the developer will specify the name of the XPage which the user will be taken to to display search results.
+* If the search is against the database, the developer must also then create a search results XPage with which to display results (see search results custom control).
+* If the search is local then the content on the page which will be search will be tables or lists which have content items with the data-row class associated with them.
 * It will be possible for the developer to disable the search button / box function
 * Title text in the centre of the bar
 * The bar will differ will be deeper for tablet devices
-* For devices with less than 1000px width, a “Views” button will be available which will integrate with the Views List custom control
+* For all devices except tablets in landscape, a “Views” button will be available which will integrate with the Views List custom control
 * It will be possible for the developer to disable the views button
 * Back button in the top left which will replace either the Logo or the Views button if the developer enables it
 * The bar will always be fixed to the top of the page and push the top of any content to be below it.
 * When switching between orientations the bar will automatically reconfigure itself.

 ###Footer Custom Control
 * Grey / Black gradient as per existing Unplugged templates